New Model Army

-The New Model Army or New Modelled Army was a standing army formed in 1645 by the Parliamentarians during the First English Civil War, then disbanded after the Stuart Restoration in 1660.
-It differed from other armies employed in the 1639 to 1653 Wars of the Three Kingdoms in that members were liable for service anywhere in the country, rather than being limited to a single area or garrison.
-To establish a professional officer corps, the army's leaders were prohibited from having seats in either the House of Lords or House of Commons.
-This was to encourage their separation from the political or religious factions among the Parliamentarians.
+The New Model Army (known contemporaneously as the New Modelled Army or the Parliaments Army) was a standing army raised by the Parliamentarians in 1645 during the First English Civil War.
+It differed from other armies which served in Wars of the Three Kingdoms in that New Model Army troops were liable for service anywhere rather than being limited to a single region or garrison.
+To establish a professional officer corps, the army's officers were prohibited from having seats in either the House of Lords or House of Commons to encourage their separation from the political or religious factions among the Parliamentarians.
+The New Model Army played a major role in leading the Parliamentarians to victory in the first civil war in 1646.